hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/osis_pipeline.html.markdown

 * `subnet_ids` - (Required) A list of subnet IDs associated with the VPC endpoint.
 * `security_group_ids` - (Optional) A list of security groups associated with the VPC endpoint.
+* `vpc_attachment_options` - (Optional) Options for attaching a VPC to a pipeline.
+* `vpc_endpoint_management` - (Optional) Defines whether you or Amazon OpenSearch Ingestion service create and manage the VPC endpoint configured for the pipeline.
+Allowed values: `CUSTOMER | SERVICE`.

 ## Attribute Reference